Effective ads start with what’s on the page or the screen, but the critical part is what goes on in the mind of the person reading the ad.

 Content matters, and the most effective ads are ones are generally those that give the reader a reason to buy, use or find out more about a product, and that highlight an important feature.

-The ADvance data shows that while clarity lifts purchase intention, reason to buy is more important.
-In fact “reason to buy” is more highly correlated with purchase intention than any other factor.2
+Our research shows that while clarity lifts purchase intention, reason to buy is more important.
+In fact “reason to buy” is more highly correlated with purchase intention than any other factor.

-This is contrary to a belief in some circles that what the ad actually says is irrelevant.
-While there are some categories where this may be true, in the ADvance data – which includes categories ranging from automotive and travel to grocery stores and alcohol – readers respond better to ads that give consumers a reason to buy.
+This is contrary to a belief in some circles that what the ad actually says is irrelevant: readers respond better to ads that give consumers a reason to buy.

 Keeping these five factors in mind provides a useful reference point for evaluating the creative: “does this ad link my brand to the category?”, “does it prompt a positive emotional response?”, “is the message relevant to the reader?”, “is it easy to understand?” and “does it give them a reason to consider buying my brand?”

 Ads that tick all of these boxes will engage readers more intensely than ones that don’t.
-The key creative elements to concentrate on are headlines, photo/image, and eye-catching layout/design, and well-written copy.3
+The key creative elements to concentrate on are headlines, photo/image, and eye-catching layout/design, and well-written copy.